Butterfly stroke

-The butterfly (colloquially shortened to fly) is a swimming stroke swum on the chest, with both arms moving symmetrically, accompanied by the butterfly kick (also known as the "dolphin kick") along with movement of the hips.
-While other styles like the breaststroke, front crawl, or backstroke can be swum adequately by beginners, the butterfly is a more difficult stroke that requires a good technique as well as strong muscles.
-It is the newest swimming style swum in competition, first swum in 1933 and originating out of the breaststroke.
+The butterfly (shortened to fly) is a swimming stroke swum on the chest, with both arms moving symmetrically, accompanied by the butterfly kick (also known as the "dolphin kick") along with the movement of the hips and chest.
+It is the newest swimming style swum in competition, first swum in the early 1930s and originating out of the breaststroke.

 Speed and ergonomics

 The butterfly stroke boasts a higher peak velocity than the front crawl, owing to the synchronous propulsion generated by the simultaneous pull/push of both arms and legs.
 However, due to the pronounced drop in speed during the recovery phase, it is marginally slower than the front crawl, especially over extended distances.
 Furthermore, the butterfly stroke demands a different level of physical exertion, contributing to its slower overall pace than the front crawl.

-The breaststroke, backstroke, and front crawl can all be swum easily, even if the swimmer's technique is not the best.
-The butterfly, however, is unforgiving of mistakes in style; it is very difficult to overcome a poor butterfly technique with brute strength.
-Many swimmers and coaches consider it the most difficult swimming style.
-Beginner swimmers struggle with synchronous over-water recovery, particularly when incorporating breathing.
-This requires lifting both arms, the head, shoulders, and part of the chest out of the water.
-However, with proper technique, the stroke becomes fluid and swift.
-Once the efficient technique has been developed, it becomes a smooth, fast stroke.